algolia/instantsearch/docgen/src/Getting_started.md

 withHeadings: true
 ---

-## Welcome to react-instantsearch
+## Welcome to React InstantSearch

-react-instantsearch is the ultimate toolbox for creating instant search experiences using [React](https://facebook.github.io/react/) and [Algolia](https://www.algolia.com/).
+React InstantSearch is the ultimate toolbox for creating instant search experiences using [React](https://facebook.github.io/react/) and [Algolia](https://www.algolia.com/).

 In this tutorial, you'll learn how to:

- - add `react-instantsearch` in your [React](https://facebook.github.io/react/) project
+ - install `react-instantsearch` in your [React](https://facebook.github.io/react/) project
- - bootstrap `react-instantsearch`
+ - bootstrap an app using the `<InstantSearch>` component
  - display results from Algolia
  - add widgets to filter the results
  - connect your own component to the search

 ## Before we start

-As mentionned earlier, `react-instantsearch` is meant to be used with `Algolia`.
+As mentionned earlier, React InstantSearch is meant to be used with `Algolia`.

 Therefore, you'll need the credentials to an Algolia index.
 Here are the credentials to an already configured index: